mitchejj-attic/.xyz/source/io/pi/rasp-arch-install.md

 We will create the partition type, along with two volumes.
 The first volume will be used for `/boot` the second volume will use the rest of the space on the drive for `/`.

       # sudo parted /dev/sdX
-         (parted) mklabel msdos
+         (parted) mktable msdos
          (parted) mkpart primary fat32 2MiB 100MiB
          (parted) set 1 boot on
          (parted) mkpart primary ext4 101MiB 100%
+         (parted) q

 ### Filesystem
 It is easy to assume the file system was created with `parted`.
-Yes, we did use `fat32` and `ext4` which are file systems

-      # sudo mkfs.vfat -F32 /dev/sdX1
-      # sudo mkfs.ext4 /dev/sdX2

-The following two lines are just filler I like to have incase I have issues and need to mount the microSD card on another system that has automount.
+Yes, we did use `fat32` and `ext4` which are file systems.
+I add the `-n` and `-L` flags in order to give the volumes proper names.
+I like to have incase I have issues and need to mount the microSD card on another system that has automount.

-      # sudo dosfslabel /dev/sdX1 archPiBoot
+      # sudo mkfs.vfat -F32  -n archPiBoot /dev/sdX1
-      # sudo e2label /dev/sdX2 archPiRoot
+      # sudo mkfs.ext4 -L archPiRoot /dev/sdX2

 ### Installation